 In 2013, following his retirement from the NFL, Troy Polamalu shockingly decided to cut his hair for the first time in 11 years.
 Polamalu cut his hair during the Veterans of Foreign Wars' Mane Event at Heinz Field in effort to bring awareness and offer aid to alleviate veterans' struggles.

 While he didn't remove a lot of hair, the gesture was still touching considering he hadn't cut his hair in over a decade.

-For all the work Polamalu put in on the field, acting as a walking nightmare for Steelers rivals such as the Baltimore Ravens, the strong safety’s hair may just be the most impactful aspect of his legacy.
+For all the work Polamalu put in on the field, acting as a walking nightmare for Steelers rivals such as the Baltimore Ravens, Philadelphia Eagles, New England Patriots and Dallas Cowboys, the strong safety's hair may just be the most impactful aspect of his legacy.

 That says a lot when discussing a Hall of Famer who won two Super Bowls and made eight Pro Bowls.